galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 >            - *"Lower Proportion"*: `0.1`
 >        - *"Format for output matrices"*: `Tabular`
 >
-> > ### {% icon comment %} Comment
+> > ### {% icon comment %} Default Parameter
 > >
 > > The *"Expected Number of Cells"* parameter is the number of cells you expect to see in your sample, but does not correspond to how many cells you expect to see in a sub-sampled dataset like this one.
-The default is 3000 for CellRanger, which will yield ~300 cells here, but users are encouraged to experiment with this value when dealing with their own data, to recover the desired number of cells.
+The default is 3000 for *Cell Ranger*, which will yield ~300 cells here, but users are encouraged to experiment with this value when dealing with their own data, to recover the desired number of cells.
 > >
 > {: .comment}
 {: .hands_on}

-> ### Question {% icon question %} Questions
+> ### {% icon question %} Questions
 >
 > 1. How many cells were detected?
 > 1. Does this agree with the STARsolo Feature Statistics output?